everscale-org/docs/src/develop/integrate/tutorial/add-everscale-to-your-exchange.md

-# Add Everscale to your Exchange
+# Add EVER to your Exchange